DSS Courses & Programs

 ** Prerequisite: Entry into this class is based on the student’s previous medical history.

-This course introduces special needs students to elements of several types of dance, including modern and contact improvisation.
+This course introduces students with disabilities to elements of several types of dance, including modern and contact improvisation.
 The course will enhance self-confidence, dexterity, decision making and self awareness through the usage of several factors involved in the pedagogical process.

 Programs